 A common trap when you want to do one of those things is to get lost in vague fears and about what could happen if you actually took action.

 And so the mind runs wild fueled by fear and it creates nightmare scenarios and plenty of self-doubt.

-When I have figured that out I also spend a bit of time on trying to figure out what I could do if that that often pretty unlikely thing happens.
+When you figure that out, spend a bit of time on trying to figure out what you could do if that often unlikely thing happens.

-I have over the years discovered that the worst thing that could realistically happen is usually not as scary as the nightmare my fear-fueled mind could produce.
+You will discover that the worst thing that could realistically happen is usually not as scary as the nightmare a fear-fueled mind could produce.

 Finding clarity in this way doesn’t take much time or effort and it can help you to avoid much mind made suffering.
-And help you to get going, step outside of your comfort zone and take that chance.
+And help you to get going, step outside of your comfort zone.